AnaCascante/workflowtest2/README.md

 # Git CLI Tutorial

-This is second new content for the readme file.
-Attend to add and commit
+> This line of text is intended to create a merge conflict.
+It should not remain in the final version of this file!